CartoDB/carto-vl/docs/guides/06-aggregations.md

 - `viewportPercentile`

 **Note:**
-It is important to note that features that have been removed using a `filter` are not visible and will be excluded from the aggregation calculations.
+Obviously, the features that don't pass any possible filter you have set (hence not visible), will be excluded from the calculations.

-Let's try some out by adding them to the current `viz`.
-First, add some functions to sum the population in the current viewport and also to get the highest and lowest population values:
+You'll practice now to use some of them, adding several to the current viz.
+First, add some viewport functions to sum the population in the current view and to get the biggest and lowest population values, with this code:
 ```js
 const viz = new carto.Viz(`
     color: grey